 Vermiculite was a common attic insulation product sold from the late 1920s to the early 1990s.
-It could be purchased locally and could be installed by contractor or homeowner.
+It could be purchased locally and could be installed by a contractor or homeowner.
 Unfortunately, almost all vermiculite insulation contains asbestos and is unsafe when disturbed.
 Homeowners and buyers often want to know if they should leave the vermiculite undisturbed or have it removed.
 This article is a guide for all who are connected with the sale or purchase of a home that contains vermiculite insulation.

-Safety of Home Occupants and Contractors:
+Safety of Home Occupants and Contractors

 Resale Value of Your Home:

-While undisturbed vermiculite may not cause a health risk, it is really a matter of when, not if the vermiculite will get disturbed.
+While undisturbed vermiculite may not cause a health risk, it is really a matter of when not if the vermiculite will get disturbed.
 Roof leaks, installing recessed can lights, moving walls, renovations, and attic air sealing (see below) are common reasons why vermiculite gets disturbed.

 Some misguided contractors claim they can encapsulate vermiculite by blowing additional insulation over it.
-This is absolutely false as encapsulation of loose vermiculite can not be achieved by adding cellulose, fiberglass, or even plastic over the top.
-In fact, these attempts greatly increase the future cost of removing the vermiculite because the new material in contact with the vermiculite and is now contaminated.
+This is absolutely false as an encapsulation of loose vermiculite can not be achieved by adding cellulose, fiberglass, or even plastic over the top.
+In fact, these attempts greatly increase the future cost of removing the vermiculite because the new material is in contact with the vermiculite and is now contaminated.
 As a result, buying a home with vermiculite is buying a liability.
-And while some buyers may not be concerned about the vermiculite, there is a high probability that the next buyer will be.
+And while some buyers may not be concerned about vermiculite, there is a high probability that the next buyer will be.

 Future Heating and Cooling Costs: